waheedwilya/AnnualVacationCanvassing/replit.md

 - `MemStorage` class for in-memory storage (development fallback)
 - Conditional export based on `DATABASE_URL` environment variable

 **Design Decision**: The storage layer uses an interface pattern allowing automatic switching between PostgreSQL (when DATABASE_URL is present) and in-memory storage (when DATABASE_URL is absent) without changing business logic.
-The `PgStorage` class uses Drizzle ORM with the Neon HTTP driver for optimal serverless performance on Azure.
+The `PgStorage` class uses Drizzle ORM with the standard node-postgres driver for reliable Azure PostgreSQL connectivity.

 **Seniority Calculation**: Vacation entitlement is calculated dynamically using `calculateVacationWeeks()` from `shared/utils.ts` based on the worker's joining date.
 This ensures consistent calculation between frontend display and backend validation.
 The legacy `weeksEntitled` field in the database is currently ignored but could be deprecated in a future update.